romanpauk/dingo/README.md

 - Constructor deduction with explicit factory overrides when needed
 - Interface bindings and multibindings
 - Indexed and annotated resolution
-- Static and dynamic container configurations
+- Runtime and compile-time registration modes
 - Parent-child container nesting
 - Custom RTTI and allocator hooks